SixArm/sixarm_ruby_ramp/README.md

 * if: return 0 if the passed flag is any of: nil, false, 0, [], {} and otherwise return self
 * unless: return 0 unless the passed flag is any of: nil, false, 0, [], {} and otherwise return self
 * percent: return the number as a percentage with optional rounding to decimal points
+* floor_precision: return the number truncated to a given precision, i.e. decimal points

 ## Object